-Essential oils are natural oils derived from nature (seeds,fruits and plants) through distillation or cold pressing and still holding the characteristic scent of the source from which they were extracted.
-In harnessing the power of scent, essential oils can help to address various health concerns, be it seasonal allergies or sleep deprivation.
+Essential oils are natural oils derived from nature (seeds, fruits, and plants) through distillation or cold pressing and still hold the characteristic scent of the source from which they were extracted.
+In harnessing the power of scent, essential oils can help address various health concerns, be it seasonal allergies or sleep deprivation.

 With each passing day, we’re finding out more about the role that different smells can play in our lives.
 This is due to the fact that scents are so closely linked to our memories and emotions.
 How many times have you encountered a smell that took you back to a fond childhood memory?
 That’s because upon encountering the scent, the cells present in the nose sent information to a region of the brain (the amygdala) that then invoked an emotional reaction and brought up a memory.

 Scents help to invoke calm and relaxing responses.
 Therefore, essential oils can be used as a natural tool to induce better sleep.

 7 essential oils for better sleep

 According to a systematic review published in the Journal of Alternative and Complementary Medicine, essential oils can help to address disrupted sleep (3).
 That said, below are 8 essential oils that may serve to provide relief from disrupted sleep and poor sleep quality.

 1. Bergamot Essential Oil

 A citrus fruit native to Italy, bergamot is an essential oil that helps to reduce anxiety and stress.
 Furthermore, it also prevents the body from releasing adrenaline.
 By encouraging the release of dopamine and serotonin, bergamot oil works as a sedative calming the body and mind, all while relieving you of stress.

 Furthermore, the release of serotonin helps the body to also release the sleep hormone melatonin.